Reservations for Student Matinee performances are limited to educational groups of 10+.

 No. The concession stand and gift shop are closed during all Weekday Student Matinee performances.
 If you’ll need snacks, please plan accordingly as there is nowhere to purchase snacks in close proximity to CTC.

 School buses may pull into the driveway on 3rd ave S. Group lead should check in at the Ticket Office window.
 After the Group Lead checks in, you will be directed to the United Health Group Stage or the Cargill Stage.

 How does Check In work?

-Check In begins at 9:30am at the CTC Ticket Office window.
+Check In begins 1 hour prior to performance at the CTC Ticket Office window.
 Your entire group must be present before you check in.
 Group Lead must provide a final head count of adults and students present day of show to receive a Check-In Pass.
 After Group Lead receives the Check-In Pass, you will be directed to the lobby where Group Lead will give the Check-In Pass to the usher to be added to the seating queue.

 How does seating work?

 - Seating begins approximately 30 minutes prior to performance.